cleveland-flag-design-09B.jpg

 about flag 09

-The new Cleveland flag design number nine revisits the current Cleveland flag’s visual elements, notably the shield and anvil motif, and gives them new meaning and a new look.
+This new Cleveland flag design revisits the current Cleveland flag’s visual elements, notably the shield and anvil motifs, and gives them new meaning and a new look.

 The first step to update the current Cleveland flag is to change the grid size.
-Cleveland’s current flag is designed on grid of thirds, making it a tricolor.
+Cleveland’s current flag is designed on grid of thirds.
 This gives equal space to the red, white and blue fields, but limits the space available for the shield design in the center white field to one third the flag’s width.
 Changing the grid to sixths provides more space in the center for the design elements and dramatically improves visibility.

-The new Cleveland flag redesign includes a red field on the hoist (left) and fly (right) sides. the remaining two thirds is a white field dedicated to the symbols of Cleveland, Ohio.
+The new Cleveland flag redesign includes a red field on the left and right sides.
+The remaining two thirds is a white field dedicated to the symbols of Cleveland, Ohio.

 The shield represents strength.
 The gear is for manufacturing, which has always been an important part of Cleveland’s economy.
 The gear rises half above the shield’s top, while the lower half of the gear is obscured by the shield.
-In this fashion, the gear is meant to be seen as a sun rising over the horizon, illuminating Cleveland’s future.
+In this fashion, the gear is meant to be viewed as the sun rising over the horizon, illuminating Cleveland’s future.

 Two columns of three stars flank the shield.
 The three stars on the shield’s left stand for downtown Cleveland and the east and west suburbs.
 The three stars on the left represent Lake Erie, the Cuyahoga River and the city’s parks and greenspaces.

-The red field on the Cleveland flag redesign represents progress.
+The red field represents progress.
 The white field is for prosperity.
 Using color to represent Cleveland’s motto (Progress and Prosperity) removes the need to use text on the flag and improves the flag’s symbolic meaning.

 The color blue stands for Cleveland pride.
-Yellow represents innovation.
+Yellow represents community.

 This Cleveland flag redesign is built on a 1:6 grid.
 Scroll down for the flag’s alternate color scheme.
 Compare this Cleveland flag design to other Ohio city flags.